Hercules the Archer

-Hercules the Archer is a sculpture by Antoine Bourdelle, originally made in 1909, which now exists in many versions.
-It was a commission of the financier and philanthropist Gabriel Thomas, as a single copy in gilt-bronze in April 1909; Bourdelle worked on the sculpture in the summer of 1909.
-It was cast by Eugène Rudier, and it was exhibited at the National Society of Fine Arts in 1910, and much appreciated.
-The dimensions were 2.50 m × 2.40 m.
+Hercules the Archer (1909) is a sculpture by Antoine Bourdelle which now exists in multiple versions.
+It was commissioned by financier and philanthropist Gabriel Thomas in April 1909, as a unique work.
+Bourdelle modeled it in clay over the summer of 1909, for which his friend Paul Gustave André Doyen-Parigot, a captain in the French Army, posed.
+The sculpture was cast in gilt-bronze by Eugène Rudier, and exhibited at the National Society of Fine Arts in 1910.
+Its dimensions are 2.50 m × 2.40 m.

 The second version was developed around 1923.
 It differed from the first version with additions of reliefs on the rock right, representing the Lernaean Hydra and the Nemean Lion.
 Finally a banner along the base of the sculpture and the monogram completed the work.

 Background

-Bourdelle was inspired by the myth of Hercules, he chose the sixth of them : the extermination of the Stymphalian birds.
-In the Greek mythology, the birds of this lake were monstrous, feeding on human flesh, which infesting the woods surrounding the lake Stymphale, in Arcadia, using their sharp-pointed feathers bronze (according to one of several versions) as arrows, to kill men and beasts, and devour.
+Bourdelle was inspired by the Labours of Hercules, and chose the sixth of them: the extermination of the Stymphalian birds.
+In the Greek mythology, the birds of this lake were monstrous in size, feeding on human flesh, which infested the woods surrounding the lake Stymphale, in Arcadia.
+Using their sharp-pointed feathers bronze (according to one of several versions) as arrows, to kill men and beasts, and devour them.